 The Bank of England Museum

 The Museum itself is free, and there is a bag scan policy, free audio guide when we attended.
-Taking photos is allowed.
-They had activity sheets for children graded by age group when it was holiday time and seem to have different things throughout the year check at the welcome desk.
-The Free map colour codes the sections of the museum we have made them into subheadings below.
+Taking photographs is allowed.
+Activity sheets for children graded by age group during school holidays.
+The Free map colour codes the sections of the museum made it all the more easy to navigate.

 1735 Iron Chest in the Bank of England